 1967 was marked by the arrival and election of Rabbi Daniel S. Wolk.
 Our first Cantor, Tom Lewy, joined in 1967, followed by Cantor Earl Rogers, whose original musical compositions added beauty to our services.
 We continue to honor Cantor Earl Rogers for his long and dedicated service with a special Sabbath tribute each year.
 Under the leadership of Rabbi Wolk the congregation swelled and by 1969 the need for increased space for both religious teaching and prayer was evident.
 Two years later on December 10, 1971 the dedication of the new building and the sanctuary in which you now sit took place.
 Under the spiritual and educational stewardship of Rabbi Wolk, Cantor Meredith Stone, who joined the clergy in 1985 and our religious educator, Marcie Aiuvalasit, (1987), Congregation Emanu-El of Westchester grew to over 400 families.

 After 42 years of dedicated service, Rabbi Wolk retired in the spring of 2010.
 In July, the Temple was thrilled to welcome Rabbi Howard J. Goldsmith as its new rabbi.
-Rabbi Goldsmith, who served as Assistant Rabbi of Temple Emanu-El in New York City, brings with him a new vision that will build on the foundations laid by Rabbi Wolk.
-The next stage of Congregation Emanu-El of Westchester’s physical growth has begun with the construction of the new 4,500 square foot Susan Schweitzer Family Learning Center.
+Rabbi Goldsmith, who served as Assistant Rabbi of Temple Emanu-El in New York City, brings with him a new vision that continues to build on the foundations laid by Rabbi Wolk.
+The next stage of Congregation Emanu-El of Westchester’s physical growth has also been completed with the construction of the beautiful, new 4,500 square foot Susan Schweitzer Family Learning Center and a renovation of the original facility.